 '''

-RTEMS.SUCCESSFUL - buffer obtained successfully RTEMS.INVALID_ID - invalid partition id RTEMS.UNSATISFIED - all buffers are allocated
+RTEMS.SUCCESSFUL - buffer obtained successfully RTEMS.INVALID_ADDRESS - buffer is NULL RTEMS.INVALID_ID - invalid partition id RTEMS.UNSATISFIED - all buffers are allocated

 '''

 This directive allows a buffer to be obtained from the partition specified in id.
 The address of the allocated buffer is returned in buffer.